mcorrigan/edit-as-you-go-sound-recorder/README.md

 - If you don't like the take, click Finish Bad Take (F12).
 - If you are not sure about the take, click Replay Last Take and you can listen to the take on repeat, then choose Finish Good Take or Finish Bad Take.

 When you are done with the session, click End Session (F10).
-The last segment of recording prior to the session ending will be discarded.
+(The last segment of recording that is not marked good/bad prior to the session ending will be discarded.)

 Your good takes will all be in a folder called /recorder-keep and the rejected audio files are in a folder called /recorder-discard.
 All files have been named using timestamps so they are sortable.
 The location of these folders can be selected prior to starting a session.